Will-Morr/Blog/content/posts/Marble Fountain.md

  - Pulls to stay in the bounding box
  - Pulls towards a fixed radius from the center of the structure

 One of the most elegant designs of the whole structure is how the lift acts like a ball screw.
 The the screw is constrained by the balls on all sides which allows it to run with no bearing at the top.
-This also leads to a failure mode where if the screw ever only has balls on one side it will immediately start wobbling badly enough that all the balls currently rolling with fall off the tracks.
+This also leads to a failure mode where if the screw ever only has balls on one side it will immediately start wobbling badly enough that all the balls currently rolling will fall off the tracks.

 This project is beyond the reasonable scope of OpenSCAD.
 If I was rewriting this I would probably use a different tool more optimized for this type of organic geometry, likely an SDF library.
 I have vague ambitions to do a big rewrite eventually but figured sharing janky code is better than none.
 I starting this just planning for the janky splines as a weekend project but it has gotten thoroughly out of hand.

 I have a ton of other ideas to play with if I do that big rewrite.
-There is no realistic velocity estimation at any point in the whole system right not, just a pile of heuristics.
-I was originally trying to not overcomplicate but building a proper acceleration model my measurign velocity with a camera would have almost definitely saved time overall.
+There is no realistic velocity estimation at any point in the whole system right now, just a pile of heuristics.
+I was originally trying to not overcomplicate but building a proper acceleration model by measuring velocity with a camera would have almost definitely saved time overall.
 Trying to maintain a fixed slope makes collision prevention much harder but is required to keep speed within bounds.
 At this point I'm also just curious about the response curve, there's a knee somewhere where the surfaces start to slip that I want to track down.

 This was the most work I have ever put into a hobby project.
-I started in February '24 and worked on it on and off until Sept.
+I started in February 2024 and worked on it on and off until Sept.
 I applied to show it in a gallery (shoutout to [New Alliance Gallery](https://www.newalliancegallery.com/) in Somerville) with two months of warning, which wound up leading to a large crunch trying to make the system reliable enough to show in person in the weeks before the show.
 I was able to get it working consistently, although it did lose 2-3 balls an hour and could only run for a few hours without the motor overheating.
 I got pretty burned out and dropped the project, which is why I shelved it for a full year before sharing anything.

 Finally, a huge thanks to my friend Alex who listened to me ramble about marbles for several months every day while walking home from work, gave a ton of helpful input, and lived with the dozens of ball bearings scattered across our apartment.